aio-libs/aiohttp/docs/client_advanced.rst

 Proxy support
 -------------

-aiohttp supports HTTP proxies and HTTP proxies that can be upgraded to HTTPS via the HTTP CONNECT method. aiohttp does not support proxies that must be connected to via ``https://``.
+aiohttp supports plain HTTP proxies and HTTP proxies that can be upgraded to HTTPS via the HTTP CONNECT method. aiohttp does not support proxies that must be connected to via ``https://``.
 To connect, use the *proxy* parameter::